epfl-cs358/2024sp-exoskeleton/README.md

 Then you can record a piece when you are playing, and play songs (which are MIDI files).

 ### Backend
 The backend is made of a Flask server.
-It exposes the following functionnalities to the WebApp: play a recording on the glove, start to record keypresses from the midi device, list existing recordings.
-The server listens for incomming HTTP requests.
-If the request corresponds to one of the two actions play or record, the server schedules it's execution by registering a new task intent in the job queue.
-A consummer thread periodically pulls the queue for new jobs.
-Bellow is the system architecture of the backend.
+It exposes the following functionalities to the WebApp: play a recording on the glove, start to record keypresses from the midi device and list existing recordings.
+The server listens for incoming HTTP requests.
+If the request corresponds to one of the two actions: play and record, the server schedules its execution by registering a new task intent in the job queue.
+A consumer thread periodically pulls the queue for new jobs.
+Below is the system architecture of the backend.

 <img src="./photos/backend_architecture.png" alt="backend architecture" width="100%"/>